ibexa/documentation-developer/docs/releases/updating_ez_platform.md

             After the update, in order to create forms, you have to add a new Content Type (e.g. named "Form") that contains `Form` Field (this Content Type can contain other fields as well).
 After that you can use forms inside Landing Pages via Embed block.

-    You can now follow the steps form <2.4.
+    You can now follow the steps from <2.4.

 ??? note "Updating from <2.4"